binipringle/crim-outline/index.md

 **Strict liability crimes and mistake of fact**

-Mistake of fact is an affirmative defense (an affirmative defense is a defense in which the defendant introduces evidence, which, if found to be credible, will negate criminal liability even if it is proven that the defendant committed the alleged acts).
+Mistake of fact is an affirmative defense (an affirmative defense where the ).

 <p style="margin-left:7%; margin-right:10%;"><b>Garnett case:</b> 20-year old defendant with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant) <i> See also Garnett under statutory interpretation, where there is a different rule.</i></p>